ivanrodriguez01/Creating-Tables-using-DB-Browser-for-SQLite/README.md

-# Creating-Tables-using-DB-Browser-for-SQLite
+# Creating Tables using DB Browser for SQLite.

-I'll be creating tables using DB Browser for SQLite to write querys and modify them to complete the project.This is a simple project where I want to
+I'll be creating tables using DB Browser for SQLite to write querys and modify them to complete the project.This is a simple project where I want to create tables for a Database using simple SQL syntax.

-## Creating Tables
+## Creating Tables.

 There are 4 tables in this project with no data.
 - Team